jeffdoolittle/jeffdoolittle.github.com/_posts/2021-03-04-the-power-of-cultural-alignment.md

 Have you ever driven a car that pulls to the right or left?
 Or perhaps one where the vehicle only went straight when the steering wheel was off center?
 This happens when something gets out of alignment.
 Over time the alignment of a vehicle moves away from an optimal state.
 Lack of alignment puts stress on the steering mechanism, increases tire wear, reduces performance, and generally makes driving more difficult.
 This may not have immediately damaging effects, but left unaddressed the impact will be felt.

-- with your time when something breaks down
+- With your time when something breaks down
-- in your wallet when you have to replace your tires more frequently
+- In your wallet when you have to replace your tires more frequently
-- in your safety when a tire wears down from poor alignment and blows unexpectedly
+- In your safety when a tire wears down from poor alignment and blows unexpectedly

 A properly maintained alignment saves time and money in the long run.
 But since negative impacts may not materialize right away, many drivers don't pay attention until it's too late.